-Second, when you roll out something like our Psychological Security Awareness Training, the training is short, doesn’t take time out of an employee’s day, and boosts morale rather than hurt it.
+Second, when you roll out something like our Psychological Security Training, the training is short, doesn’t take time out of an employee’s day, and boosts morale rather than hurt it.

 At Hook Security, we research and craft simulated phishing attempts based on the latest tactics that criminals are currently using.
 We send these simulated phishing emails to employees every month.